golang/proposal/design/2981-go-test-json.md

     CoveredPackages  []string
 }

-// result is used for test binary JSON output format.
+// JSONResult is used for test binary JSON output format.
-// It is not added to the public API.
 //
 // Each time a test/benchmark completes, the test binary emits one result
-// in unindented JSON format to stdout, surrounded by '\n'. type result struct {
+// in unindented JSON format to stdout, surrounded by '\n'. type JSONResult struct {
-  Test      *TestResult      `json:",omitempty"`
-  Benchmark *BenchmarkResult `json:",omitempty"`
+  // BenchmarkResult contains fields used by both benchmarks and tests,
+  // such as Name and State.
+  BenchmarkResult

   Coverage  *CoverageResult  `json:",omitempty"`
 }
 ```